kyang5/coursedescriptions/source/masters_overview.rst

 .. index:: time for program

-Time and Residence Requirements
+Time Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Normally it takes 16 months for full-time students to earn a
 MS in Computer Science, Software Engineering, or Information Technology from Loyola.
+The MS in Computer Science
+may need extra time **if** the :ref:`thesis_option` is chosen.
-Students who attend part time must complete the program within five years.
+Students who attend part time normally take 2-3 years.
+Though rarely an issue,
+there is
+a five year overall time limit,
+and
-This period may be extended only by special action of the Dean of the Graduate School.
+this period may be extended only by special action of the Dean of the Graduate School.
-The MS in Computer Science with the :ref:`thesis_option`
-may also need extra time.

 .. index:: multiple MS degrees
    non-degree students